Shot fired at suburban Albuquerque high school, no injuries

-A shot was fired Thursday on the grounds of a suburban Albuquerque high school on the anniversary of the Parkland, Florida high school massacre but police said no one was injured and a suspect was taken into custody.
+A shot was fired Thursday on the grounds of a suburban Albuquerque high school on the anniversary of the Parkland, Florida, high school massacre, but police and school officials said no one was injured and a suspect was in custody.

-The V. Sue Cleveland High School in the community of Rio Rancho was evacuated after the shot was fired, police said, and worried parents rushed to the school after getting calls from their children.
+The V. Sue Cleveland High School in the community of Rio Rancho was evacuated just before school began, police said, and worried parents rushed to the school after getting calls from their children.
+More than 2,500 students attend the high school.

-Parent Kristy Berberich said outside the school that she was "worried sick" but knew her 16-year-old son was safe after he called her immediately after students heard a gunshot.
+Rio Rancho Police Chief Stewart Steele said that a male student suspected of using a handgun to fire the shot before school started had been taken into custody and was being questioned by authorities.
+Steele said investigators still haven't determined a motive.

+While there were no injuries and students at the school were quickly evacuated, the episode still sent shockwaves through the sprawling suburb north of New Mexico's largest city, Steele said.

 Sign Up and Save